Information for New Students | Episcopal High School

 Final Transcripts

-Episcopal High School needs your current school to forward your student's final transcript to our Registrar's Office no later than June 30.
+Episcopal High School needs your current school to forward your official final transcript to our Registrar's Office no later than July 1.

 New Student Forms FAQs